-The Red Tape Challenge (RTC)7 focuses on specific themes of regulation and provides an opportunity for those affected to submit their views.
+The Red Tape Challenge (RTC)8 focuses on specific themes of regulation and provides an opportunity for those affected to submit their views.
 Contributions are then used by departments to produce a set of proposals for regulatory reform.

-The FSA has participated in RTC themes for Hospitality8 and Agriculture9.
+The FSA has participated in RTC themes for Hospitality9 and Agriculture10.
 To date initiatives delivered by the FSA in England under the Hospitality Theme include:

-- A reduction to the total number of statutory Instruments (SIs) from 34 to 17, as part of our commitment to developing a simplified system of food safety legislation; - Improved signposting of guidance on our website; the introduction of a new guidance template to make guidance more user-friendly and easier to search and the launch of our new web-based guidance search tool; - Publication of community and village halls guidance, providing examples of scenarios where food provision would not be covered by food hygiene legislation.
+- A reduction to the total number of statutory Instruments (SIs) from 34 to 17, as part of our commitment to developing a simplified system of food safety legislation. - Improved signposting of guidance on our website; the introduction of a new guidance template to make guidance more user-friendly and easier to search and the launch of our new web-based guidance search tool. - Removal of requirement for childminders who provide food to children in their care to register separately as food businesses. - Publication of community and village halls guidance, providing examples of scenarios where food provision would not be covered by food hygiene legislation.